ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 You have run a BLASTP (protein-protein) search with ElasticBLAST, producing tabular output that also lists taxonomic information about your matches.
 The BLAST search was selected to be quick and inexpensive to run with a query set of only 171 proteins and the relatively small swissprot database.

 You used the CloudShell to launch your search.
 The CloudShell has the advantage that it is easy to start up and already has the AWS CLI SDK  and python installed.
 The CloudShell has `limitations <https://docs.aws.amazon.com/cloudshell/latest/userguide/limits.html>`_ and you may want to consider other environments for further work.
 ElasticBLAST can also be started from your own machine or a cloud instance you have brought up.
 In that case, you will need to make sure that the :ref:`requirements <requirements>` have been met.

-[IGNORE everything below for right now]
+You should also look at :ref:`AWS Configuration <aws_conf>` (below)

 .. _aws_conf: